 - Completion of a mandatory Alberta Building Code course completed within two years of the interview and the Architects Act, General Regulation and Bylaws course,

 - Registration in the IIDP for a minimum of 3 years, and

 - Successful oral interview with the AAA Registration Committee.

-* IIDs are responsible for arranging their own supervisor and mentor relationship.
+IIDs are responsible for arranging their own supervisor and mentor relationship.
 One of either the mentor or supervisors must be an LID

-All IID5s who have not completed the IIDP after seven years from commencement will be reclassified as IID7s and required to participate in the AAA’s Professional Development Program
+- Not completed the IIDP after seven years from commencement will be reclassified as IID7s and required to pay full fees and participate in the AAA’s Professional Development Program.